Nickwasused/tor-stealth-snowflake/README.md

 	  ]
 	});
 	this.pc.onicecandidate = (evt) => {

-	  // Browser sends a null candidate once the ICE gathering completes. if (null === evt.candidate) {
+	  if (null === evt.candidate) {
-		// TODO: Use a promise.all to tell Snowflake about all offers at once,
-		// once multiple proxypairs are supported.
-		dbg('Finished gathering ICE candidates.');

 		return snowflake.broker.sendAnswer(this.id, this.pc.localDescription);
 	  }
 	};

-	// OnDataChannel triggered remotely from the client when connection succeeds. return this.pc.ondatachannel = (dc) => {
+	return this.pc.ondatachannel = (dc) => {
 	  var channel;
 	  channel = dc.channel;
-	  dbg('Data Channel established...');
 	  this.prepareDataChannel(channel);
 	  return this.client = channel;
 	};